mwdossantos/kb-86/docs/week-6-research-and-planning.md

 ### The needs for the application
 Now knowing the problem and what data my application will be using, I can define the needs it has to fulfill:

-* Ability to browse all the planets in the Outer Rim Territories
+* Ability to browse a selection of my favorite planets in Star Wars
 * View meta information about a certain planet
 * View historical events that happened on a certain planet
 * See in which movies the planet appears